aganesh0988/Dockerfiles-deep-dive/README.md

 `Dockerfile` instructions using documentation, including cleaning up after yourself when you make mistakes (we all do!).
 You will be provided with starter files including a working application for each phase.
-This will allow you to focus on the Docker in this project.
+This will allow you to focus on the Dockerfile in each phase of this project.

 ### Help and hints

-If you are ever need help with Dockerfile commands the Dockerfile [documentation][docker-docs] is your best friend!
+If you are need help with Dockerfile commands the Dockerfile [documentation][docker-docs] is your best friend!

 **Remember**: Each command you use in a Dockerfile(`FROM`, `RUN`, `WORKDIR`,